konekoya/Bible/README.md

 - Should we use JS testing tools?
 - Add different version of Chinese Bibles
 - Selection with some animation and improvement for that?
-- Highlight when click on text
+- Highlight when click on text -- We can do this like a block or paragraph.. when users click on the paragraph.
 - Take a look at this nice browser support chart https://github.com/mzabriskie/axios
 - Keyboard shortcut for triggering major features, then we should have a shortcut list or doc for user
 - Go back to top button is currently not working in IEs... but does it matter?